CGastrell/dropuploader/README.md

 ```

 #### build/
-Well... the webpack build will go here.
+Well... the webpack build will go here as `bundle.js`

 ### Instructions
 This is some sort of boilerplate.
 The idea is:
   * Copy webpack.config.js
   * Get dev dependencies (for webpack to work correctly)
-  * run `webpack -p`
+  * run `webpack -p` (-p is *production* mode, not much difference)
   * Get your bundle from `./build` directory and import it on a live page with `React` and `ReactDOM`
-  * Render it with an extra:
+  * Render it in the hardcoded snippet:
 ```<script type="text/babel">ReactDOM.render(<YOUR_MAPPED_CLASSNAME />, document.wherever);</script>```

+### Next
+Keep checking on webpack config to get the most performant solution.

 # GOOD LUCK!

-Check https://github.com/cgastrell/dropage for a single express page serving this kind of solution
+Check https://github.com/cgastrell/dropage for a single [express](http://expressjs.com/) page serving this (exact) solution.